abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 to be sent to Eastern and Western managers later this year that he thinks will do just that.

-For instance, the survey may ask executives to rate the impor- tance they place on personal connections, and to numerically prioritize their interest in employees, stakeholders and society.
+For instance, the survey may ask executives to rate the importance they place on personal connections, and to numerically prioritize their interest in employees, stakeholders and society.